HallaSurvivor/Blog/CV.md

 - Life in Johnstone's Topological Topos (in preparation)
 - A Descent Theorem for Right Angled Artin Groups (Accepted to AGT. [preprint](https://arxiv.org/abs/2309.06614))
 - Extensions of Abelian Automata Groups ([preprint](https://arxiv.org/abs/1903.06997))
+- Modal Logic, A Rigorous and Practical Introduction (lecture notes from Adam Bjorndahl's class which were going to become a book until the project ran out of steam.
+    Available [here][modal logic book])

 ## Talks Outside Of Department
+- Explicitly Computing with Fukaya Categories of Surfaces (AWM WiSCons, 2025)
 - Life in Johnstone's Topological Topos (CT Octoberfest, 2024)
 - Gluing is Hard: Skeins and Hall Algebras (Centre for Quantum Mathematics at Syddansk, 2024)
 - What is Factorization Homology?
 (AMS Special Session, 2024)